cloudsoft.io

 This allows the most efficient deployment, as everything runs in parallel, unless there is a reason and an explicit instruction in the blueprint for that not to be the case.

-This implementation of TOSCA also provides very simple, natural ways for parallelism to be blocked, based on promise theory.
-A call to get_attribute, when it is needed to be resolved, will block on that attribute being “ready”: non-null, non-blank, non-zero, and non-false.
+The third is more powerful and precise, and provides natural ways for parallelism to be blocked based on promise theory.
+A call to get_attribute, when it is needed to be resolved, will block on that attribute being “ready” (“truthy”): non-null, non-blank, non-zero, and non-false.
+This behaviour can be adjusted globally with the brooklyn.tosca.get_attribute_mode setting in etc/brooklyn.cfg, set to one of the following options:

 In most cases, if B needs to happen before A, it is because B publishes an attribute, call it token, which A will consume.
 The TOSCA design pattern we recommend is that any operation of A which depends on B should declare as one of its inputs something with the value get_attribute: [ B, token ].
-This will cause that operation on A to block until token is published by B.
+This will cause that operation on A to block until a truthy token is published by B.

 Where scripts must not be run in parallel, such as multiple nodes running apt as part of an installation, standard scripting techniques for mutual exclusion should be used.
 The GNU library parallel (aka sem) is recommended for establishing semaphores, or for a more lightweight method on Linux use flock or an atomic filesystem operation such as mkdir.